Updated June 2023

-Government support packages like the Canada Emergency Wage Subsidy, Canada Emergency Commercial Rent Assistance and Canada Emergency Business Account are temporary and can’t be extended forever.
-Municipal business taxes and mortgage deferrals are not being forgiven and will need to be repaid—in some cases with additional interest accrued.
+Government support packages like the Canada Emergency Wage Subsidy, Canada Emergency Commercial Rent Assistance, and Canada Emergency Business Account were temporary.
+Municipal business taxes and mortgage deferrals were not forgiven and needed to be repaid—in some cases with additional interest accrued.

-According to Lou Brzezinski, a Toronto-based lawyer who specializes in business reorganization, insolvency, liquidation and bankruptcy, a major spike in bankruptcies is just a few months away.
+Back in 2020, Lou Brzezinski, a Toronto-based lawyer who specializes in business reorganization, insolvency, liquidation, and bankruptcy, predicted that a major spike in bankruptcies was just a few months away.

 “We’re going to see businesses that will not survive.
-Many, many businesses that will not survive,” Mr. Brzezinski recently told the CBC.
+Many, many businesses that will not survive,” Mr. Brzezinski told the CBC.

-Despite the massive investment, none of the government measures have done much (if anything) to help the biggest problem facing busineesses: future cash flow.
-A recent series of surveys by the Edmonton Chamber of Commerce show that the majority of small and medium businesses don’t have enough cash reserves to get beyond two months of expenses—and nearly 60% now say they may go out of business permanently.
-The fuse is now perilously short.
+Despite the massive investment, none of the government measures did much (if anything) to help the biggest problem facing businesses: future cash flow.
+A series of surveys by the Edmonton Chamber of Commerce showed that the majority of small and medium businesses didn’t have enough cash reserves to get beyond two months of expenses—and nearly 60% said they could go out of business permanently.
+The fuse was perilously short.

 Hence the new 60-day rule.
 When businesses are in trouble, you are competing against other, often more powerful creditors to collect.
 If you enter the game in a business-as-usual fashion, you are already at a disadvantage.
 By being proactive and choosing a great collection agency, you stand a chance.

-Any way you slice it, there is no logic to support waiting as long as you did in normal economic times to send a file to collections.
-And as those bankruptcies begin to increase, it is the businesses who break out of the norm and are the most proactive who will be paid—while others never will.
+Anyway you slice it, there is no logic to support waiting as long as you did in normal economic times to send a file to collections.
+And as those bankruptcies continue to increase, it is the businesses that break out of the norm and are the most proactive who will be paid—while others never will.

 Send a memo to your AR team.
-For the foreseeable future, the landscape has changed dramatically.
+The landscape has changed dramatically.

 And 60 is the new 90.